 Did you know that Memorial Day, or the decoration of graves by widows, started in the South?
 It dates back to the Civil War and the decorating of soldiers graves by widows and family.
 It was called Decoration Day and finally Memorial Day.
 Learn more

-Event 3, Monday, May 31th.
-The Orange County Veterans Memorial Committee is hosting a memorial service at the Veterans Memorial site on Homestead Road, (above Seymour Center) It starts with seating by 7:45 am and the raising of colors promptly at 8 a.m., followed by a Memorial Service.
-Local Veterans on motorcycles may be also be present.
-The motorcycle motorcade, if present, will depart at about 9:15 for the American Legion Post Home to participate in a motorcade from Legion Road’s historic American Legion site to their new home at 3700 NC HWY 54 W, Chapel Hill.
+Event 3, Monday, May 30th.
+The Orange County Veterans Memorial Committee is hosting a memorial service at the Veterans Memorial site on Homestead Road, (above Seymour Center) It starts with seating by 8:45 am and the raising of colors promptly at 9 a.m., followed by a Memorial Service.

 THERE ARE NO EVENTS AT THE CHAPEL HILL MEMORIAL CEMETERY ON MONDAY, MAY 31st.
 OUR EARLY MORNING SERVICE IS NOW AT THE ORANGE COUNTY VETERANS MEMORIAL.
 LEARN MORE